A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Introduction

-In this work, we target to address some of these questions.
-Here, we have selected the uniform PRNGs that are considered to be \emph{good}.
-Numbers are generated using the \emph{C} programs available on the Internet for these PRNGs.
+However, to address the inherent incompleteness of these \emph{blind} test-beds, we also use graphical tests that allow human intervention in the form that an user can visualize if the numbers generated by a PRNG form some patterns.
+More specifically, we use lattice tests and introduce \emph{space-time diagram} as a graphical randomness test in this work.
+In the next sections reader can find that, these graphical tests will help us to verify the blind test results.
+We will also see that using human intervention, space-time diagram will guide us to decide the \emph{goodness} of the PRNG in those times when the blind test results and result from graphical tests do not tally.

+Based on the overall performance of all these PRNGs on these selected testbeds and the graphical tests on the same setting, we rank the PRNGs.
+Obviously this ranking is not the last word, and we agree that linear ranking is not absolute.
+Because, sometimes the working principles of two PRNGs differ and are not comparable.
+Nevertheless, we do that by collecting data about existing tests and generators in a systematic way to classify the PRNGs into some groups according to our observation in this common platform. }

+This paper is organized as follows.
+In Section~\ref{sec:property}, the essential properties of the PRNGs are described.
+Section~\ref{class} classifies the journey of the PRNGs through three technologies -- Linear Congruential Generators (LCGs), Linear Feedback Shift Registers (LFSRs) based and Cellular Automata (CAs) based.
+Total $30$ currently used PRNGs are selected for empirical testing.
+The empirical tests and test-beds are described in Section~\ref{sec:empirical}.
+For each of these PRNGs, numbers are generated using the \emph{C} programs available on the Internet.
 These numbers are tested uniformly using all existing statistical testbeds.
 Then, some visual tests are applied on these numbers.
 If a PRNG is really good, then the result of these statistical tests and visual tests should correlate and the numbers is to appear noisy to the human eye.
+Section~\ref{sec:facts} depicts the test results of these PRNGs.
 The result of testing for all these PRNGs are further interpreted.
-We have observed that, for many PRNGs, the claim and actual independent result do not tally.
-Finally, a ranking for the existing renowned PRNGs is given based on the result we have got.
-For an intended application, any user may choose a PRNG according to its rank.
+We have observed that, for many PRNGs, the claim and actual independent result do not tally. {A relative ranking of these PRNGs based on the empirical results is given in Section~\ref{sec:final_rank}.} For any intended application, an user may choose a PRNG according to its rank.

-This paper is organized as follows.
-In Section~\ref{property}, the essential properties of the PRNGs are described.
-Section~\ref{class} classifies the journey of the PRNGs through three technologies -- Linear Congruential Generators (LCGs), Linear Feedback Shift Registers (LFSRs) based and Cellular Automata (CAs) based.
-Total $29$ currently used PRNGs are selected for empirical testing.
-The empirical tests and test-beds are described in Section~\ref{empirical}.
-In Section~\ref{sec:facts}, the test results of the PRNGs, which are selected in Section~\ref{class}, are depicted.
-A relative ranking of these PRNGs based on the empirical results is given in Section~\ref{sec:final_rank}.
 Finally, Section~\ref{conclusion} concludes the paper.